 Dallas Morning News / USA

-Dynamic Results is a boutique consultancy with annual revenue approaching $3 million that Evans started 10 years ago in Dallas.
+Dynamic Results is a boutique consultancy with annual revenue approaching $3 million that Evans started in 2003 in Dallas.
 It teaches corporate clients how to make their organizations more accountable by making the accepted lexicon highly specific.

 “In business we use language like We need to beat our competition to market.
 What does that mean?” says Evans, who now lives in San Francisco.
 He teaches people to outline a highly focused goal and then reverse-engineer a timeline to achieve it.